sharonlevy/Open_Domain_COVIDQA/README.md

-# Open-Domain Question Answering for COVID-19 (Phase A)
+# Open-Domain Question-Answering for COVID-19 and Other Emergent Domains

 This repository contains the source code for an end-to-end open-domain question answering system.
 The system is made up of two components: a retriever model and a reading comprehension (question answering) model.
 We provide the code for these two models in addition to demo code based on Streamlit.